magento/devdocs/src/cloud/onboarding/onboarding-tasks.md

 ## Access your Magento Admin panel {#admin}

-Users that have administrative access to the Admin panel can add users, configure store services, complete store set up and customization work, and more.
+Users that have administrative access to the Admin panel can add users, configure store services, complete store setup and customization work, and more.

 For a new project, the first step after getting the welcome email is to secure Admin access to the project by changing the password on the License Owner account.
 The default username for this account is the License Owner email address.